Myths of being a good stock investor

 You need to control your emotions and also develop the patience to delay the short-term gratifications.

-Let’s also look at few areas that are not linked to investing but often, a lot of people associate these characteristics with being a good investor.
+Let’s also look at few areas that are not linked to investing but often, many people associate these characteristics with being a good investor.

 CFA, MBA etc., have no guarantee that someone will excel in investing.
 You must know the concept of the time value of money, and that’s about it.
 Interestingly we were taught the idea of compounding in middle school.